adrdsouza/rotten/frontend/OPTIMIZATION_ROADMAP.md

 ## Overview

-This document outlines comprehensive optimization opportunities for the Damned Designs frontend, focusing on Qwik's resumability principles and implementing real-time server-push functionality.
+This document outlines comprehensive optimization opportunities for the Rotten Hand frontend, focusing on Qwik's resumability principles and implementing real-time server-push functionality.

 ### What is Server Push?